 The interpretation we make has the assumption that what someone says really applies to us.
 We don’t usually see this assumption because we are often busy in an emotional reaction by then.
 The assumption might seem to be hidden but it is not.
 It is out there plain as day but we aren’t use to noticing them.
 In the same way we aren’t use to noticing the windshield of our car as we drive.
 We train ourselves not to notice by looking right past what is filtering our vision.

 How often do we make false assumptions?
 If you are taking something personally you can be sure that you have some false assumptions in your perception and interpretation.

 How do you stop making assumptions that are the set up to emotional reactions?
 The first step is always awareness.
 You can’t change a behavior pattern until you realize and accept responsibility for doing it.
 That includes patterns in the mind.

-Some of the beliefs and stories I cover in this audio about Hidden Assumptions are:
+Some of the beliefs and stories I cover in this episode are:

 - Ever wonder if you are a good lover?

 - Do you want to know what God knows?

 - Do you want to be like God?